<img alt="" src="https://secure.rate8deny.com/219258.png" style="display:none;">

 7 Minute Read

 We grab it by the horns to demonstrate our authority, we wave a red flag in its face, and we use the bull as a symbol in the stock market to represent a rise in prices.
 It is a symbol where we, as humans, can show off our fearlessness.
-The bull’s muscles and its impressive presence, exploding with masculinity, its fighting ability and male fertility, has made it an essential idol for many ancient cultures.
+The bull’s description of muscles and its impressive presence, exploding with masculinity, its fighting ability and male fertility, has made it an essential idol for many ancient cultures.
 But what does the bull represent?

 What Are the Characteristics of the Bull?

 Often considered as muscular versions of cows, and cows are indeed the female of the species.
 Their thicker bones, larger feet, and large, bony head with protective ridges have assisted bulls for generations in fighting for domination over a herd.
-Bulls are about the same height as cows but the additional muscle and bone mass make them a stronger, sturdier, and braver version of their bovine counterpart.
+Define Bulls: Bulls are about the same height as cows but the additional muscle and bone mass make them a stronger, sturdier, and braver version of their bovine counterpart.
 Horns are usually considered to be a given, but it depends on the breed.

 The Etymology of the Word “Bull”